bluejurand/Photos-colorization/README.md

 Implementation of algorithm to the historical photo:
 ![Image21](https://github.com/bluejurand/Photos-colorization/blob/master/results/image21.jpg)
 Couple of photographies which shows the drawbacks of the model.
 Colorized only part of the images,
 leaving a large parts black and white.
 Mistakes in color sleection for some of the elements.
 Resulting images are very often faded:
 ![Image1](https://github.com/bluejurand/Photos-colorization/blob/master/results/image1.jpg)
 ![Image9](https://github.com/bluejurand/Photos-colorization/blob/master/results/image9.jpg)
 ![Image10](https://github.com/bluejurand/Photos-colorization/blob/master/results/image10.jpg)
 ## Summary
+Created model is working correctly, suprisingly well taking into acount the fact that it was trained only on computer with only one graphics processing unit.
+Analyzing image results one can conclude that model has tendency to leave image with faded colors.
+Another problem is leaving small object not colored.
+Possible solutions to that drawbacks could be to train model on computer with more powerfull GPUs, like Amazon EC2 p3.16xlarge.
+Furthermore good option could be addition of class rebalancing basing on probability like in [2] paper.

 ## Resources
 [1] Federico Baldassarre, Diego González Morin, Lucas Rodés-Guirao, *Deep Koalarization: Image Colorization using CNNs and Inception-Resnet-v2*,